-Cloud Cuckoolander: Professor Feetlebaum.
+Professor Feetlebaum.
 Even among those into researching "the Park Beast" (Sarah's wereform), he is considered a nut because he thinks her to be a Werewolf compared to others calling her a wendigo or Sasquatch or some part of the missing link.

 Curb-Stomp Battle: Rebecca knows full well in a straight fight against Sarah, she would be dead.
 The fact Sarah is as strong as she is makes even Gus scared about having to take her down if she couldn't be controlled.

-Cycle of Revenge: Before Archibald Hunt got Hunters and Weres to agree to a code of conduct, the body count between the two sides were high.
+Cycle of Revenge: Before Archibald Hunt got Hunters and Weres to agree to a code of conduct, the body count between the two sides was high.
 Hunters would work in groups to kill whole packs and, in turn, packs would slaughter the Hunters' families.

 Dating Catwoman: In the past, Archibald Hunt, who was one of the toughest Hunters back in the 1800s, fell in love with the daughter of the most respected Alpha in California.
 He eventually became her thrall and they were wed.